The falx cerebri and the tentorium cerebelli are innervated by the ophtalmic nerve

 Especially during birth and in early childhood these intracranial membranes are the main element guaranteeing the integrity and unity of the skull, the cartilaginous and membranous precursors of the skull bones, and protect the brain.

-✔︎ excellently explained and demonstrated by Torsten Liem
+✔︎ Excellently explained and demonstrated by Torsten Liem